EDUCATION

 How to Pick the Right Family Nurse Practitioner Program for You

-Picking the right Family NP program can be overwhelming especially with the increasing number of available programs throughout the country.
-Online programs have given access to top-tier programs for those that are unable to relocate.
+Picking the right Family NP program can be overwhelming, especially with the increasing number of available programs throughout the country.
+Online and hybrid programs have given access to top-tier programs for those who are unable to relocate.

 The most important factor when choosing a program is understanding if the state in which you reside allows students to enroll in distance education programs and therefore participate in clinical practicums within the state.